Blosc/PyData-Global-2025-Tutorial/README.md

 ## Setup

 Before the tutorial, it is advisable to have jupyter notebook installed (see [here](https://jupyter.org/install)).
 This can be managed via Anaconda if you prefer (download [here](https://www.anaconda.com/download) and follow the instructions), but in the command line (Windows/Linux/MacOS) it is simpler.
-You can also use uv, which is increasingly used (see below).
+You can also use uv, which is an incredibly handy installer (see below).

 ### Using Conda